-It was the winter of 1988 when I was hired at WMUR-TV, the ABC station in Manchester, New Hampshire.
-An assignment editor was an entry level position that paid entry level wages: $13,500 a year.
-I actually made more bartending, so I kept that restaurant job on a part time basis and said goodbye to my unpaid internship at WPRI-TV in Providence, where I learned a great deal about the television news business that prepared me to move to the Granite State.
+Let’s rewind.
+It was the winter of 1988 when I was hired at WMUR-TV, the ABC station in Manchester, New Hampshire as an assignment editor, an entry level position that paid entry level wages: $13,500 a year.
+I actually made more money bartending, so I kept that restaurant job at the Pillar House in Newton, Massachusetts on a part time basis and finished my unpaid internship at WPRI-TV in Providence, where I had learned a great deal about the television news business that prepared me to move to the Granite State.

-An assignment editor essentially assigns to stories to the crews.
-I researched stories, made tons of phone calls, watched the wire services, listened to police scanners, and read every newspaper in the state from cover to cover.
+An assignment editor essentially decides which news stories to cover and assigns them to crews and manages their whereabouts and news gathering progress through the day.
+As soon as I joined WMUR, I researched stories, made tons of phone calls, watched the wire services, listened to police scanners, and read every newspaper in the state from cover to cover.

-Within a month of starting at Channel 9, I was promoted to assignment manager.
+Within a month of starting at Channel 9, my immediate supervisor left and I was forced into his job.
+After a trial run, I was promoted to assignment manager.
 It meant more responsibility, longer hours (7AM to 7PM,) calls at home at all hours, and I hired others to staff the assignment desk.
-The new title came with a raise of a few thousand dollars, so I found an apartment in Manchester, after living with my grandmother for a while in Haverhill, Massachusetts.
+The new title came with a raise, so I found an apartment in Manchester, after living with my grandmother for a while in Haverhill, Massachusetts.
+I also retired as a bartender.

-While grateful for the opportunity to be a newsroom manager, I remained focused on my goal of becoming a reporter.
+While grateful for the opportunity to be a newsroom manager and a path to upper management that I was told I was suited for, I remained focused on my goal of becoming a reporter.
 After my shift was up for the day, I often headed out into the field with a crew to learn how the reporter and photographer covered a story.
 I did my own on-camera work on the side, and in my spare time, put together reports of my own for a resume tape.
+Pics below.

 I also did some practicing on the anchor desk.
 I was awful.
 As a rookie, I had weird facial expressions, and my pronunciations of some words were terrible.
 I owe a debt of gratitude to my news director, Miles Resnick, who coached me and gave me some words of wisdom: lose the Boston accent, and cut off the mullet.

-I did, and after sending out about 20 resume tapes to entry level anchor-reporter jobs around the nation, I got a few job offers.
+I did both, and after sending out about 20 resume tapes to entry level anchor-reporter jobs around the nation, I got a few job offers.
 I was off to Rockford, Illinois to begin a new chapter in my life.

 Categories: My early career